 The very beginnings of Bembridge Angling Club are believed to be around 1960 with a boat moored near the lifeboat station but the first documented reference to the start of its current format was about 1963.

 Reference to early club records show that there was then considerable interest in beach competition fishing with familiar names regularly appearing such as Mike Trickett (club Secretary) , Ron Dodd & Joaquim Filipe.
-The first recorded club competition was held in September 1963 from the local beach.
+The first recorded club competition was held in September 1963 from the local beach as per the following image.
 It attracted entries from 19 men, 4 ladies & 10 juniors.
 Even in those days the secretary was commenting about poor catches.

 The first club competition from boats is recorded as having been held in May 1964